leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 The ``let`` construct is a stronger means of abbreviation, and there are expressions of the form ``let a := t1; t2`` that cannot be expressed as ``(fun a => t2) t1``.
-As an exercise, try to understand why the definition of ``foo`` below type checks, but the definition of ``bar`` does not.
+As an exercise, try to understand why the definition of ``foo`` below type-checks, but the definition of ``bar`` does not.

 ```lean